Skip to main content

 3

-• If the account is jointly held with right of survivorship, the surviving account holder presents the death certificate to have the deceased's name removed
+• Joint tenants with right of survivorship: the surviving joint owner owns the account immediately.
+Present the death certificate to have the decedent removed.

-• If none of the above, the executor or administrator must present Letters Testamentary or Letters of Administration from the probate court
+• No beneficiary, no survivorship: the personal representative presents Letters Testamentary or Letters of Administration from the probate court.

 4